How Brisk Walking Could Help Beat Type 2 Diabetes

 4. Inform Exercise Decisions

 For diabetics, checking urine ketones is smart before working out if blood sugar is high.
 Exercising with high ketones can worsen blood acidity.
-A urine test indicating elevated ketones means a workout should be postponed until blood sugar is stabilized.
+A urine test indicating elevated ketones means a workout should be postponed until blood sugar is stabilised.

 5. Promote Dialogue with Your Doctor